tramitit/guides/en/italy/maternity_allowance_application.md

 categories:
 - Italy
 date: '2024-06-07'
-description: Learn about Maternity Allowance eligibility, required documents, application procedure, and providers.
-Ensure timely submission for maximum duration benefits.
+description: Learn about the Maternity Allowance, eligibility, required documents, and application process for pregnant women, adoptive parents, and surrogates.
 draft: false
-meta_title: 'Maternity Allowance: Eligibility, Procedure, and Providers'
+meta_title: 'Maternity Allowance: Eligibility, Procedure, and Key Details'
-title: 'Maternity Allowance: Eligibility, Procedure, and Providers'
+title: 'Maternity Allowance: Eligibility, Procedure, and Key Details'
 translationKey: italy-maternity_allowance_application
 ---

 ## Description
 ### What is it?